 Some of the links below are affiliate links, which means we will earn a commission on the products or services you purchase using the links.
 There is no additional cost to you and the earnings help keep this website running.
 Read the Affiliate Disclaimer for more information.

 Whether you own a traditional house or a home on wheels, there are repairs that come along with it.
 In the RV world, the Class A motorhome is well known for its grand view of the road and also for its high windshield replacement cost.
-Unlike a Class B or Class C, the windshield in a Class A is likely one to two large pieces of glass.
+Unlike Class B RVs or Class C RVs, the windshield in a Class A is likely one to two large pieces of glass.
 When we made the decision to go with a Class A motorhome, we knew a windshield replacement was one of the items we had to set aside money for.
 This is our experience with our RV windshield repair and replacement.

 RV Windshield Repair and Replacement

-We called Newmar for a recommendation on where to go.
-The customer service representative said one of the items they recommend having done at the factory is windshield replacements.
-Otherwise, it could leak, get stress fractures or pop out.
+We called Newmar for a recommendation on where to have the RV windshield replaced.
+Newmar customer service told us the one item they recommend having done at the factory is a RV windshield replacements.
+Installed incorrectly, the window could leak, get stress fractures or pop out.
 Newmar will cover all work performed by their technicians for one year from the date of installation.

-Newmar kept our motorhome in the service bay for one night to allow time for the windshield to cure and seal properly.
-We ended up at a nearby motel for a night.
-Our insurance policy has emergency coverage that will pay up to $750 per incident.
-The claims representative in the glass department confirmed that our motel would be covered through this and we would pay up front and submit the receipt for reimbursement.
+Newmar kept our RV overnight to allow time for the windshield to cure and seal properly.
+It meant we had to find a dog friendly motel for the night.
+Our Progressive policy has emergency coverage that will pay up to $750 per incident.
+The claims representative in the glass department confirmed that the motel qualified under the emergency coverage.
+We pay up front and submit the receipt for reimbursement.